assume-breach/Home-Grown-Red-Team/HighBorn/ReadMe.md

 Windows UAC Bypass utilizing mock directories and DLL Hijacking.
 This is a tool that I created to use with the "dotnet inline-execution" command on Havoc C2, but it can be used with any C2 that has in-memory execution.
+SharpSploit's ETW Bypass has been added to evade Defender/AV/EDR.
 This was just a quick and dirty POC.

 **Usage:**